vmware-archive/Workshop/Lab10/README.md

 >The goals for Lab 10 are to:

-* Change `Fortune Teller Service` to secure the REST endpoints by requiring valid OAuth Bearer tokens with `read.fortunes` permissions to access Fortunes.
+* Change `Fortune Teller Service` to secure the REST endpoints by requiring valid OAuth Bearer tokens with `read.fortunes` permission to access Fortunes.
-* Change `Fortune Teller UI` to require users to authenticate using the Cloud Foundry UAA before fetching a Fortune and to have `read.fortunes` permissions to access Fortunes.
+* Change `Fortune Teller UI` to require users to authenticate using the Cloud Foundry UAA before fetching a Fortune and to have `read.fortunes` permission to access Fortunes.

 >For some background information on ASP.NET Core Security, have a look at this [documentation](https://docs.microsoft.com/en-us/aspnet/core/security/)